talhapythoneer/opensea_activity_scraper/README.md

 - Data file will be generated in the same folder at the end

-I have done a few other projects for opensea where I scrapped different attributes of target NFT collecitons.
+I have done a few other projects for opensea where I scrapped different attributes of target NFT collections.
 If you need any, you may contact me.

 Thanks & Regards